commercetools/merchant-center-application-kit/packages/codemod/README.md

 ### `redesign-cleanup`

-Remove React components temporary code used for migration to the new theme.
+Remove code related to the old design when using the `useTheme` hook, for example the usage of `themedValue`.

 ```
 $ npx @commercetools-frontend/codemod@latest redesign-cleanup 'src/**/*.{jsx,tsx}'